-Advance-purchase tickets enable safer, contactless entry into the Academy and help reduce crowding outside our main entrance.
 Tickets are available to reserve up to four weeks in advance.
-As always, the further in advance you buy, the more you’ll save.
+As always, the further in advance you buy, the greater selection of available tickets—and the more you’ll save.

 Members, please note that you’ll need to log in first.
-For more information, see the "Ticketing" section in the FAQ.
+For more information, view the Ticketing FAQ.

-Inside the Academy, everyone in your party ages 3 and up must wear a mask properly at all times, regardless of vaccination status, except when eating or drinking in the Academy Café.
+Inside the Academy, all guests ages 2 and up must wear a mask at all times, regardless of vaccination status.
 Failure to wear your mask properly over your nose and mouth while indoors may result in your removal from the museum.

 A limited quantity of reservations are available for planetarium shows.
 Please reserve as soon as you arrive.